 The dynamic mesh format has the following benefits:

 - Good visual quality.
-Meshes provide a more complete representation of an object's surface shape, allowing for finer details and realistic shading and rendering through texture mapping, making 3D assets look photorealistic.
+Meshes define the object's shape and structure in a fairly realistic way, allowing for finer details and realistic shading and rendering through texture mapping, making 3D assets look photorealistic.

 - Most important and widely used representation for 3D assets in the commercial market.
 De facto standard in the film, design and gaming industries.